 Venturing on a Sri Lanka culture tour to see cultural tourist attractions

-The island of Sri Lanka is a land steeped in history and culture – from Anuradhapura in the cultural triangle, an ancient city with a history going back to the 3rd century BC, to the 16th-century, medieval city of Galle with uninterrupted human habitation over the last many centuries southern Sri Lanka, which is given the emblem of UNESCO world heritage site due to its historical and architectural importance.
-Attractions steeped in religion, and heritage, history can be witnessed in many parts of Sri Lanka, giving travellers the valuable opportunity to uncover the stories that have made the destination what it is today.
+The island of Sri Lanka is a land steeped in history and culture, from Anuradhapura in the cultural triangle, an ancient city with a history dating back to the 3rd century BC, to the 16th-century mediaeval city of Galle, with uninterrupted human habitation over the last many centuries in southern Sri Lanka, which is given the emblem of a UNESCO world heritage site due to its historical and architectural importance.
+Attractions steeped in religion, heritage, and history can be witnessed in many parts of Sri Lanka, giving travellers the valuable opportunity to uncover the stories that have made the destination what it is today.

 Sri Lanka is a country with one of the oldest cultures in the world.
-Most importantly Sri Lankan culture is uninterrupted for more than many thousands of years despite the south Indian and European invasions.
-Stone age people lived in Sri Lanka believed to be the origin of Sri Lankan culture, these tribal folks are known as Yaksas and Nagas.
-Today a small number of descendants from these folks are living in some parts of Sri Lanka, they are popularly known as the “Vedda community”.
+Most importantly, Sri Lankan culture has been uninterrupted for more than thousands of years, despite the South Indian and European invasions.
+Stone age people lived in Sri Lanka, believed to be the origin of Sri Lankan culture.
+These tribal folks are known as Yaksas and Nagas.
+Today, a small number of descendants of these folks are living in some parts of Sri Lanka; they are popularly known as the “Vedda community”.

-Later the stone age human of Sri Lanka mingled with other cultures came to Sri Lanka making a unique culture with many unique characteristics.
+Later, in the Stone Age, the people of Sri Lanka mingled with other cultures, creating a unique culture with many unique characteristics.
 Therefore, Sri Lanka has become the birthplace and cradle of one of the major cultures in the world.

-Cultural tourism is an important part of Sri Lanka’s tourism industry and it takes visitors beyond palm-fringed beaches, the magical healing power of Ayurveda, green-capped mountains and utmost lavishness.
-With a Sri Lanka cultural tour, the travellers are exposed to some of the oldest cultural sited in the world, numerous art forms, and authentic food trails.
+Cultural tourism is an important part of Sri Lanka’s tourism industry, and it takes visitors beyond palm-fringed beaches, the magical healing power of Ayurveda, green-capped mountains, and utmost lavishness.
+With a Sri Lanka cultural tour, travellers are exposed to some of the oldest cultural sites in the world, numerous art forms, and authentic food trails.

-So, if you have a cultural buff, and like to explore a few Sri Lankan cultural sites, here is a list of 10 cultural sites in Sri Lanka, that are a testament to the awe-inspiring architecture and the rich cultural heritage of Sri Lanka.
+So, if you are a cultural buff and like to explore a few Sri Lankan cultural sites, here is a list of 10 cultural sites in Sri Lanka that are a testament to the awe-inspiring architecture and the rich cultural heritage of Sri Lanka.

-What are the 6 best Sri Lanka culture tours?
+What are the six best Sri Lanka culture tours?